This post may contain affiliate links. Please see my disclosure policy for details.

 The Palace Malta is another ‘adult luxe’ hotel offered by Jet2holidays that is part of the AX group.
 It’s a huge building located in Sliema with a view of the Mediterranean sea.
 It’s a designer hotel and from the outside looking in, it is luxurious.

-Although the pictures all show rooms with a sea view, I would recommend requesting a room with a view or upgrading as many of the rooms have a view of a joining building and a wall for company.
+Although the pictures all showrooms with a sea view, I would recommend requesting a room with a view of upgrading as many of the rooms have a view of a joining building and a wall for company.

 On the positive side, their infinity pool that looks out onto the ocean was a highlight!
 I would recommend getting up early for sunrise to have it to yourself.
 Make sure you order an Aperol Spritz or a cocktail from their rooftop bar.